 Opening an account with Robinhood can save investors big money on transaction fees.
 The interface of the app is more stripped down than the apps of more traditional brokers like Fidelity or Charles Schwab, but it still offers basic tools and features such as price movement notifications, charts some educational tools, and investment news.

-Robinhood was conceived as a way for young people without a lot of money to buy stocks in a mobile-first experience.
-If you are interested in trading stocks, and you want to figure it out for yourself, Robinhood is an excellent option.
+Robinhood was conceived as a way for young people to buy stocks in a mobile-first experience.
+If you are interested in trading stocks on your own, Robinhood is an excellent option.

 How to Get Started

 Users can find the app on the Apple App Store and Google Play Store.
 There is no minimum account balance for basic accounts and a $2,000 minimum for Robinhood Gold.
 By using instant verification with major banks, Robinhood avoids the hassle of traditional verification and can move up to $1,000 of any deposit into your account immediately, with the rest coming a few days later.

 How Does Robinhood Make Money?

 The key draw of the core Robinhood platform is its zero-transaction-fee model.
-In the 20th century, brokers would charge a percent of the transaction size as a fee, which meant you could pay thousands in commissions on a single large trade.
+In the 20th century, brokers would charge a percentage of the transaction size as a fee.
+That meant you could pay thousands in commissions on a single large trade.
 Early in the 21st century, discount brokers introduced flat-fee trades for less than $20.
 In the last ten years, those fees have fallen to between $1 and $10.
 Robinhood proposed going one better and charging no fees for stock trades.

 But Robinhood still has to make money.
 One of the ways the company stays in business is the controversial practice called payment for order flow where a broker like Robinhood directs your trade order to a market maker, like a high-frequency trading firm, to execute your trade.
 Robinhood then gets a rebate from the market maker for your business.
 Robinhood executives have argued that this practice is widespread and that the rebates they earn are in line with industry standards.